DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 $$y_i = \frac{e^{x_i}} {\sum_j e^{x_j}}$$

 The second problem is to define a _loss function_ that compares our function’s probability output against a target label and tries to make them as similar as possible.
 To do this, we imagine that the true labels are actually single samples from a true probability distribution, which says "given this bunch of pixels, it’s a horse 90% of the time, a dog 6% of the time, etc…".
 In this case, a reasonable way to compare two probability distributions, one of which is known, the other only provides samples, is cross entropy.
-The cross entropy between our function and "reality" will be minimized when the probabilities exactly match, in which case cross entropy will equal reality’s own entropy.
+The cross entropy between our function and "reality" will be minimised when the probabilities exactly match, in which case cross entropy will equal reality’s own entropy.

 Putting this together, we apply softmax then take cross entropy against a single target sample $t$, which is the _softmax cross entropy_ loss function: